bicycle-codes/x3dh/README.md

 const x3dh = new X3DH()
 ```

-Note: You can pass some classes to the constructor to replace my algorithm
+Note: You can pass some classes to the constructor to replace the
-implementations for your own.
+algorithm implementations.

 ```ts
 import { X3DH } from '@substrate-system/x3dh'